Meet Diane

 • Licensed Clinical Social Worker (LICSW)

-• 15 years of experience in the counseling field
+• 15 years in the counseling field

 my approach